The Axilla Region

 Borders

 The overall 3D shape of the axilla looks slightly like a pyramid.
-It consists of four sides, an open apex and base:
+It consists of four walls, an apex, and a base:

-• Lateral wall – formed by intertubercular groove of the humerus.
+• Lateral wall – formed by the intertubercular groove of the humerus, coracobrachialis muscle and short head of biceps brachii.

 • Medial wall – consists of the serratus anterior and the thoracic wall (ribs and intercostal muscles).